introlab/t-top/ros/behaviors/led_animations/README.md

 This node performs animations with the LED strip.

 #### Parameters
-- `period_s` (double): The period in second of the animation timer.
+- `period_s` (double): The period in seconds of the animation timer.
 The default value is 0.0333.

 #### Subscribed Topics